-1. To receive and adopt the audited accounts for the financial year ended 30 June 2012, together with the Directors' Report, Statement by Directors and Independent Auditors' Report.
+To receive and adopt the audited accounts for the financial year ended 30 June 2013, together with the Directors' Report, Statement by Directors and Independent Auditors' Report.

-2. To re-elect Mr Tan Tock Han, who is retiring by rotation pursuant to Article 104 of the Company's Articles of Association (the "Articles") and who, being eligible, is offering himself for re-election as a Director.
+2. To re-elect Mr Tan Kheng Yeow, who is retiring by rotation pursuant to Article 104 of the Company's Articles of Association (the "Articles") and who, being eligible, is offering himself for re-election as a Director.

-3. To re-elect Mdm Cheong Hooi Kheng, who is retiring by rotation pursuant to Article 104 of the Articles and who, being eligible, is offering herself for re-election as a Director.
+3. To re-elect Mr Wong Fook Choy Sunny, who is retiring by rotation pursuant to Article 104 of the Articles and who, being eligible, is offering himself for re-election as a Director.

-[Mdm Cheong will, upon re-election as a Director, remain as a member of the Audit Committee and the Board considers her to be non-independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.]
+[Mr Wong will, upon re-election as a Director, remain as a member of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.]

-4. To approve the payment of Directors' fees of S\$295,000 for the financial year ended 30 June 2012.
-[FY2011: S\$280,000]
+4. To approve the payment of Directors' fees of S\$145,000 for the financial year ended 30 June 2013.
+[FY2012: S\$295,000]